 How to continue spreading the word and increasing long term success?
 I decided that it must be by providing food and education reinforcing it through a community of people who care about their health, and the impact of food choices on the environment and animal welfare.
 95% of people surveyed in a recent poll are against animal cruelty; you need only watch a few videos to recognize that compassion and integrity are absent from animal production.

 We are moving fast and furiously to bring this knowledge and inspiration to the local community; great food can taste amazing and heal your body as it aligns with the optimal diet promoted by the science.
-We welcomed close friends to a soft opening a week ago to a warm reception and sold out venue and look forward to Sunday, November 1st, National Vegan Day, coincidentally.
+We welcomed close friends to a soft opening on Sunday, November 1st, National Vegan Day.